Discovering Differences in Strategic Behavior Between Humans and LLMs

 \paragraph{Exclusion Criteria} Following ~\citet{brockbank2024rrps}, we filtered the dataset based on the following quality controls.
 First, one specific game ID was removed, consistent with the original authors' data processing, as the participant was identified as not trying.
 Next, games with fewer than 50 rounds were excluded.
 Finally, games containing more than 10 missing values in player moves were excluded.

 \paragraph{Imputation} Incomplete games were padded to a fixed length.
 Missing player moves (\texttt{NaN}) were handled in two steps.
-First (where possible), missing moves were deduced logically based on the opponent's recorded move and the round's payoff.
-Any remaining missing values were imputed as a ``Rock vs. Rock'' scenario (resulting in a tie/0 points).
+Where possible, missing moves were deduced logically based on the opponent's recorded move and the round's payoff.
+Any remaining missing values were imputed as a ``Rock vs. Rock'' scenario (resulting in 0 points for both players).